 - If the accommodation is segregated by gender or if men and women are staying in the same houses (this varies by provider),

 - if the recovery house provides regular meetings and addiction recovery support, and

 - if the house supervises and holds you accountable so you can keep a track of your progress.

 Working on sobriety can be less overwhelming when you’re assisted by competent and caring staff.
 The therapists and support team in your recovery home can be important and influential in your recovery journey.
-A strong team can help you evaluate your track record and motivate you stay sober and healthy.
+A strong team can help you evaluate your track record and motivate you to stay sober and healthy.

 You need to find a sober living home that you can afford.
 There are sober living houses for all budgets and it is vital that you find a house that is going to work with your situation.
-At most sober living houses you will be responsible for rent, utilities, groceries and other necessities.
+At most sober living houses you will be responsible for rent, utilities, groceries, and other necessities.
 By knowing what you can afford, you can narrow your choices and eliminate the options that are out of your price range.

 When researching and reviewing potential sober living homes, don’t be afraid to ask questions.
-Ask a counselor or other treatment professional for recommendations check out ratings and reviews of the ones that you find online.
+Ask a counselor or other treatment professional for recommendations to check out ratings and reviews of the ones that you find online.